OleksandrZhydyk/FastAPI_Vue.js_JobBoard/README.md

 # FastAPI Job Board

 Job board application powered by FastAPI.
-The main goal of this is too learning FastAPI, Vue frameworks and correspond tech stack for building the complete app.
+The main goal of this is to learn FastAPI, Vue frameworks and correspond tech stack for building the complete app.